Proclus/blgrc/README.md

 # blgrc
-BlueGreen Compiler Suite for GUI application development
+BlueGreen Compiler Suite for GUI application development with native support for mixin layers.